01 — Build

 Build the camera

 A low-cost underwater camera using off-the-shelf components and a repurposed glass jar.
-No specialist tools required.
-Two versions — choose based on your budget and experience.
+Two versions — choose based on your budget, experience, and how much kit you have access to.

 Lite — ESP32-CAM